-4.4 Memory Usage of H-matrices and Lattice H-matrices
+5.1 Memory Usage of H-matrices and Lattice H-matrices

-As in Ohtani et al. (2011), we investigate the compression efficiencies of the normal and lattice H-matrices.
+Like Ohtani et al. (2011), we investigate the compression efficiencies of the normal and lattice Hmatrices.
 Figure 9 shows the memory size of the normal H-matrices as a function of the number of elements.
 We fix the fault geometry and change the element size to vary the number of elements.
-We confirm a roughly $O(N\log N)$ dependence on the memory size for both the shear and normal stresses.
-For shear stresses and rectangular meshes, the compressibility against the original dense matrix is 8% for N = 16,000 and 0.7% for N = 400,000.
-Triangular meshes have larger memories than rectangular elements.
+Figure 9a shows the case for the rectangular elements.
+We confirm a roughly O(NlogN) dependence on the memory size for both the shear and normal stresses.
+For shear stresses, the compressibility against the original dense matrix is 8% for N = 16,000 and 0.7% for N = 400,000.
+Shear stresses have systematically larger memories than normal stresses for a given number of elements.
+However, the memory size also depends on the fault geometry.
+We also try a planar thrust fault with 30 degree dip angle (i.e. same geometry as the original except the bend) for a comparison.
+We find 20-30% memory reductions for normal stresses, but shear stresses have little change (Figure 9a).
+The matrices for nonplanar faults do not simply decay with the distance of the source and receiver around the fault bend, which increases the ranks of part of submatrices.
+The memory size of normal stresses is more sensitive to the fault geometry because the deviation from planar faults due to the curvature is dominant in normal stresses (Romanet et al. 2020).

+We also measure the memory size of the normal H-matrices with the same geometry using triangular unstructured meshes.
+As shown in Figure 9b, triangular meshes have larger memories than rectangular elements.
 This is presumably caused by the slightly non-uniform element sizes in unstructured meshes, which lowers the efficiency of the low-rank approximation of the submatrices.

-Figure 9: Memory sizes of the H matrix with respect to the number of elements.
-The memory size of the dense matrix $(O(N^2))$ and an $O(N\log N)$ slope is also shown as a reference.
+Figure 9: Memory sizes of the H matrix with respect to the number of elements. (a) Comparison of nonplanar and planar fault geometries using rectangular elements. (b) Comparison of rectangular and triangular elements using the nonplanar fault geometry.
+The memory size of the dense matrix $(O(N^2))$ and an O(NlogN) slope are also shown as a reference.

-Next, we measure the memory size of lattice H-matrices by varying the number of MPI processes (in principle, the memory size of the normal H-matrices does not depend on the number of MPI processes).
-We set q = 4 except for $N_p = 1$.
+Next, we measure the memory size of lattice H-matrices by varying the number of MPI processes (in concept, the memory size of the normal H-matrices does not depend on the number of MPI processes).
+We set q = 4 except for $N_p = 1$ .
 As expected, the overall memory size of the lattice H-matrices increases with the number of MPI processes because of the smaller off-diagonal block sizes (Figure 10a).
 However, the maximum memory among the MPI processes is the bottleneck in the computation of HMVM, which is plotted in Figure 10b.
-For $N_p < 1,000$, normal H-matrices are superior because the memory sizes of the diagonal MPI processes in the process grid tend to be large in lattice H-matrices.
-For $N_p > 1,000$, the lattice H-matrices show better load balance.
+For $N_p < 1,000$ , normal H-matrices are superior because the memory sizes of the diagonal MPI processes in the process grid tend to be large in lattice H-matrices.
+For $N_p > 1,000$ , the lattice H-matrices perform better.
 The saturation of the maximum memory in normal H-matrices corresponds to the submatrix that has the largest memory.